-Is An Electric Toothbrush For Kids Right For My Child?
+Is An Electric Toothbrush Right For My Child?

-In addition to keeping your child's teeth clean, a childrens' toothbrush has some fun perks.
-Many powered brushes come in a variety of character-themed styles, such as the Colgate Dora the Explorer Battery-Powered Toothbrushes, which can entice children to practice good oral health care.
+In addition to keeping your child's teeth clean, electric toothbrushes for kids have some fun perks.
+Many powered brushes come in various character-themed styles, with different colors and light-up features, which can entice children to practice good oral health care.

-As with a standard brush, it is important to select the right size and style for your child.
-Be sure to select an electric toothbrush with a child-sized head so that it fits properly in your child's mouth and can reach all the way to the back teeth comfortably.
-For younger children and toddlers, be sure to select soft bristles, which are gentler on gums and especially recommended if your little one is still cutting new teeth.
+As with a standard brush, it's essential to select your child's right size and style.
+Be sure to choose an electric toothbrush with a child-sized head so that it fits properly in your child's mouth and can reach all the way to the back teeth comfortably.
+For younger children and toddlers, be sure to select soft bristles, which are gentler on gums, and recommended if your little one is still cutting new teeth.

-Another important contributor to successful brushing is letting your child select the brush.
+Did you know that the first electric toothbrush was introduced in 1954?
+While this fun fact may not get your kid excited, we're sure that a chance for them to choose their own toothbrush will!
 For children who are reluctant brushers, picking their own brush will empower them in the process.
-You may even want to keep more than one brush available at home so that they can decide between them each brushing session.
+You may even want to keep more than one brush available at home so they can decide between them each brushing session.